-Now, DNA barcodes allow non-experts to objectively identify species—even from small, damaged, or industrially processed material.
-Just as the unique pattern of bars in a universal product code (UPC) identifies each consumer product, a "DNA barcode" is a unique pattern of DNA sequence that identifies each living thing.
+DNA barcodes allow non-experts to objectively identify species—even from small, damaged, or industrially processed material.
+A "DNA barcode" is a unique DNA sequence that identifies each living thing.
 Short DNA barcodes, about 700 nucleotides in length, can be quickly processed from thousands of specimens and unambiguously analyzed by computer programs.
 With DNA barcodes, we can discover and catalog biodiversity on our planet using tools developed at the DNA Learning Center.